ViktorIvil/attic/projects.md

 ***

 {: .fs-5}
-This page lists all the **Projects** in The Apache Attic, for Sub-Projects see the [Retired Sub-Projects page]({% link subprojects.md %}).
+This page lists all the **Projects** in The Apache Attic, see also the [Retired Sub-Projects page]({% link subprojects.md %}).